techtitanspanama/Tech-Titans-Panama/README.md

 ![IMG_20240228_125808](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/f40efbcf-52ea-4382-ae3b-65d470a09884)

 Coquete

-Robot Humanoide, compuesto de una base con 2 motores DC de 12v, la estructura fue construida por tubos de PVC de 1/2", se trabajo en el diseño de los hombros, ya que tienen que soportar peso, se imprimieron en 3D piezas para sostener los servos, se utilizaron servo blocks de aluminio para aumentar el peso que puede mover un servo standar
+Humanoid Robot, composed of a base with 2 12v DC motors, the structure was built with 1/2" PVC tubes, work was done on the design of the shoulders, since they have to support weight, pieces were 3D printed to To support the servos, aluminum servo blocks were used to increase the weight that a standard servo can move

 ![IMG_20240124_111320](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/0c8c47a5-7778-43bb-be5b-284c3c06d30d)